tektoncd/community/teps/0077-pipeline-partial-execution.md

    and resume at later point.

 ## Requirements

 - Create a new `PipelineRun` to resume or retry a completed `PipelineRun`.
+- Ability to partially run a Pipeline, without editing its definition or without an existing `PipelineRun`.
+- An end user may not have to figure out the execution DAG, to be able to resume or retry.

 ## Proposal

-#### Requesting API Changes
+### Requesting API Changes
-1. Add `resumeFrom` under `PipelineRun.spec`.
+1. Add `pipelineRunRef` under `PipelineRun.spec`.
 It has following fields:
-   - `resumeFrom.name` which is the name of previously run `PipelineRun`.
+   - `pipelineRunRef.name` which is the name of previously run `PipelineRun`.
-   - `resumeFrom.enableTasks` accepts an array of task names under it.
+   - `pipelineRunRef.enableTasks` accepts an array of task names under it.
-2. Add `disableTasks` under `PipelineRun.spec`, which accepts an array of task name and their result definitions.
+2. Add `disableTasks` under `PipelineRun.spec`, which accepts an array of task name.
    - `name`: Name of the task to be disabled.
-        - `results`: Pre-populate results for the disabled task.

-Q. Why do we need `resumeFrom` when we have `disableTasks`?
+Q. Why do we need `pipelineRunRef` when we have `disableTasks`?

-`disableTasks` can be used to explicitly disable tasks that a user do not wish to run and `resumeFrom` tekton controller automatically figures out the tasks failed and unfinished, because it knows the DAG.
+`disableTasks` can be used to explicitly disable tasks that a user do not wish to run.
+On the other hand, in `pipelineRunRef` tekton controller automatically figures out the tasks failed and unfinished, because it knows the DAG.
 For the end user, it can be difficult to figure out the DAG and prepare the accurate execution plan for the next pipeline run.

-Both, `resumeFrom` and `disableTasks` are optional fields.
+Both, `pipelineRunRef` and `disableTasks` are optional fields.
 See examples 1 and 2 below.

-#### Semantics of execution.
+### Semantics of execution.

-- `resumeFrom` : resumeFrom references a previous pipelineRun and by default selects all the failed and unfinished tasks eligible for retrying/resuming.
+- `pipelineRunRef` : pipelineRunRef references a previous pipelineRun and by default selects all the failed and unfinished tasks eligible for retrying/resuming.
-It references results of completed tasks from previous run, unless overridden by `disableTasks` section.
+    It references results of completed tasks from previous run.

-- `resumeFrom.enableTasks`: If a task was successful in previous run, but it is required by the current run, this section can be used to explicitly enable it.
+- `pipelineRunRef.enableTasks`: If a task was successful in previous run, but it is required by the current run, this section can be used to explicitly enable it.
+For example, a task may perform some initialization for the other tasks in `PipelineRun`.

 **Case: disabled task exists somewhere in the middle of DAG execution.**